BS Degree Recommended Course Sequence

 NURN 440 - Community Health (3 Credits)

-Focuses on community assessment, environmental factors affecting health and illness, concepts and principles of epidemiology, and problems of the urban environment.
-In collaboration with home care agencies, community outreach agencies and selected ambulatory clinics, and under faculty supervision, students provide nursing care in patients' home settings.
+This course focuses on community assessment, environmental factors affecting health and illness, concepts and principles of epidemiology, and problems of the urban environment.
+In collaboration with the Home Care Agencies, Community Outreach Agencies and selected ambulatory clinics, and under faculty supervision, students will provide nursing care in the patient’s home setting.

 NURN 450 - Nursing Research and Evidence-Based Practice (3 Credits)

-The conceptual and research development of nursing knowledge that forms the basis for evidence-based practice.
-Current areas of nursing inquiry are presented.
-The validity of quantitative methods and the conformability of qualitative methods used to formulate answers to nursing research questions are discussed.
-Students evaluate current nursing research and assess applicability to clinical practice.
+This course focuses on the conceptual and research development of nursing knowledge that forms the basis of evidence-based practice.
+The validity of quantitative and the conformability of qualitative methods used to answer nursing research questions are discussed.
+Students critically evaluate current nursing research and assess applicability to clinical practice.

 Total Semester Credits = 17